bellDataSc/Public-Data-Pipeline-for-Business-Insights/README.md

 - Streamlit or Power BI (for dashboards)
 - Google BigQuery / SQLite / CSV
 - Public APIs (IBGE, company registries, etc.)
-- OBS: with **Kotlin** — especially useful if you're working with data in lists, JSON, or APIs.
-Exemplo: Salvando CSV em Kotlin.

 ## 💡 Use Cases